victorcaquilpan/mercure-extraction-anonymisation/README.md

 * They go to provide to me access to a machine, where I can run mercure.
 They go to provide a VPN to connect.
 * For mercure, I need to remove the PatientName from the output. **Done**.
 * Remove the worksheets (in the cases where a document is stored in the middle of the DICOM images). **Need a sample to test**
 * Provide a lookup table. **Easily, we can create a look-up table from the task.json files stored in each study, as they keep the accession number**.
-I have created a script to build the lookup table.
+I have created a script to build the lookup table.y
 * The JSON files should have the data of the anonymised images. **Done**
 * Use studyID as name for the task.Json file: **Done**